Jithendiran/OS-explo/electronics.md

 #### Note
 * Latches are level triggered
 * D Flip-Flop is edge-triggered

+---- correct flow

+### Automating the Process

+Instead of a human pressing a button, we use a **Clock Signal** (a continuous square wave).
+We can divide one "Clock Cycle" into four stages to handle different tasks.

+1. Rise edge
+    - Circuits made of flipflop usually active in this stage like counters

+2. High level
+    - Many components use a High level as a "Go" signal to perform a continuous task like ALU

+3. Fall edge
+    - Double Data Rate (DDR): In DDR memory, data is transferred on both the rising and falling edges to double the speed.
+    - Flip flop can be designed to active on Fall edge

+4. Low level
+    - Many "Reset" pins are active-low, meaning the system stays in a reset state as long as the signal is Low.
+    - In dynamic memory (DRAM), the Low level is often used to "pre-charge" internal lines before the next read cycle.

+**Imagine we have 3 registers (A, B, C) holding our numbers:**

+1. **Rising Edge:(Starter)** Read the number from the register (A), registers are usually flipflop so it activated at Rise edge.
+2. **High Level:** The Adder receives the new numbers.
+3. **Falling Edge:** The Adder is still working due to propogation delay
+4. **Low Level:** Doing nothing, just give enough time that adder has 100%

+#### Cycle process
+1.
+    1. Rise edge:
+        - flipflop capture the data from Adder: currently it is 0
+        - Push the flipflop data and A register to Adder (24) (These two operations happen in the same stage)
+    2. High level:
+        - Adder receives the number
+        - Due to propogation delay it would take some time
+    3. Falling edge:
+        - Adder is working, due to complex logics and propogation delay
+    4. Low Level:
+        - At the end of the low level adder should have the stable result of sum (24)
+        - Move to next register
+2.
+    1. Rise edge:
+        - 24 captured in flipflop
+        - Push flipflop (24) and B register to Adder(34)
+    2. High level:
+        - adding
+    3. Falling edge:
+        - adding
+    4. Low Level:
+        - At the end of low level adder have result (58)
+        - Move to next register

+3.
+    1. Rise edge:
+        - 58 captured in flipflop
+        - Push flipflop (58) and B register to Adder(77)
+    2. High level:
+        - adding
+    3. Falling edge:
+        - adding
+    4. Low Level:
+        - At the end of low level adder have result (135)
+        - Move to next register

+**How can it do both without "Crashing"?**

+It seems like a paradox: how can it capture adder output at the same time pushing the values to adder?

+This works because of Propagation Delay.
+* The Capture: At the nanosecond the clock rises, the internal "doors" of the flip-flop lock instantly.
+It has now trapped the $24$.
+* The Push: It takes a few more picoseconds for that trapped $24$ to physically move through the transistors and appear at the output pin (Q).
+* The Safety Gap: By the time that $24$ reaches the Adder and the Adder starts changing its answer (to $24+34$), the flip-flop’s "input door" is already locked tight.

+**Adder circuit is not a edge\level trigger**

+Unlike latches or Flip-Flops, an adder does not have a "Clock" or "Enable" pin.
+It doesn't wait for a signal to tell it to start adding.
+- How it works: As soon as you change the inputs ($input$ or $flipflop$), the output ($Sum$) starts changing immediately.
+- The Delay: The only reason the output isn't "instant" is because of Propagation Delay (the physical time it takes electricity to travel through the transistors).

+By the end of one full cycle, one addition is perfectly finished.
+This is **Controlled Automation**.
+Because each step has its own "moment" on the wave, the operations don't collide.

+our only job is to put the value in A, B, C address and start the machine at the end of 3 cycle assume machine will stop because we don't have any more address, our result is stored in flipflop

 ## What is BUS?
 Bus is a common connector, like registers, memory, ALU are linked with BUS